yaronf/I-D/STAR/draft-ietf-acme-star.md

     depending on the "recurrent-certificate-validity" parameter.
 An attacker can use this property to aggressively reduce the "recurrent-certificate-validity" (e.g. 1 sec.) jointly with other ACME attack vectors identified in Sec.
-10 of {{I-D.ietf-acme-acme}}.
+10 of {{RFC8555}}.
 Other collateral impact is related to the certificate endpoint resource where the client can retrieve the certificates periodically.
 If this resource is external to the CA (e.g. a hosted web server), the previous attack will be reflected to